centrify/autorenew-and-distribute-keytab/README.md

 the idea is because other client hosts have to be able to reach this host to scp the updated xxx.keytab anyway.

-this is where you will run `check_and_renewkeytab.sh` - likely in crontab, once a day. it will read xxx.keytab to get latest KVNO and work out the days delta to to day. if over the defalt limit of 28 days, it will invoke adkeytab to change password, and update xxx.keytab with the new KVNO. it will then `put` the etcd key (xxx.keytab) with value of mdsum of the new xxx.keytab.
+this is where you will run `check_and_renewkeytab.sh` - likely in crontab, once a day. it will read xxx.keytab to get latest KVNO and work out the days delta to today. if over the defalt limit of 28 days, it will invoke adkeytab to change password, and update xxx.keytab with the new KVNO. it will then `put` the etcd key (xxx.keytab) with value of mdsum of the new xxx.keytab.